variousauthors/the-valley/NEXTSTEPS.md

        the string to display during update and then pass that to our text rendering subroutine since it renders text into the window just like this

+ - [ ] refactor! re-organize the player-movement code, see note in ocean game state, near handlePlayerMovement [x] move the draw stuff to after handlePlayerMovement [ ] inline moveReplacementEffects into the relevant game states

 CONTENT
  - An archipelago